omartek/docs.ctjs.rocks/docs/it/ct.emitters.md

 this.shield.stop();
 this.shield = null; // Eliminare l'effetto per liberare memoria
 ```

-There is a number of properties we can use in such way:

-* `emitter.stop();` prevents spawning new particles.
-When previous particles disappear, the emitter tandem will destroy itself.
-* `emitter.clear();` instantly clears all the particles.
-* `emitter.kill` is a property similar to copies' `kill` property: setting it to `true` will instantly destroy the effect with all its particles.
-* `emitter.frozen` stops updating the effect if set to `true`.
-* `emitter.pause()` stops spawning new particles, but the remaining particles are still animated.
-You can resume the spawning back with `emitter.resume();`.

 Ci sono un certo numero di proprietà che possiamo usare in questo modo: